 - Adaptability: If the item becomes an integral part of the home, it cannot be removed.
 Flooring is an example, even if you could remove it such as with a floating laminate floor.
 A built-in refrigerator could be unplugged and removed, but it is considered to be a fixture because it fits inside a specified space.

-- Relationship of the parties: If the dispute is between tenant and landlord, the tenant is likely to win.
-If the dispute is between buyer and seller, the buyer is likely to prevail.
+- Relationship of the Parties: If the dispute is between tenant and landlord, the tenant is likely to win.
+If the dispute is between the buyer and seller, the buyer is likely to prevail.

-- Intention of the party: When the item was attached.
+- The Intention of the Party: When the item was attached.
 When the item was installed, if you intended it to be permanent, it is a fixture.
 If you installed a built-in bookcase or planted rose bushes, they were intended to be permanent.

 As a home seller, it is wise to go through your house with your real estate agent and discuss what is and isn't a fixture, so you have a clear understanding.
 In the case of a light fixture that you love and want to use in your next home, you could replace it before you list the house for sale.
 If you have expensive appliances you want to transfer to a new home, you could replace them with standard fixtures before you list the home.